bvulaj/ask-these-questions/README.md

 * Who are the people at your company with a lot of depth of experience?
 Will I be able to speak with them?
 * Who are the newer people at your company?
 Will I be able to speak with them?
 * What’s your approach to technical debt?
+* Contrasting technical debt with "No Broken Windows", where are you on that continuum?
+Why?

 ## Management style
 * How does engineering work get assigned?
 Which development methodology do you practice?
 Can you explain it?